houseabsolute/Time-Local/README.md

 The whole scheme for interpreting two-digit years can be considered a bug.

-Bugs may be submitted through [https://github.com/houseabsolute/Time-Local/issues](https://github.com/houseabsolute/Time-Local/issues).
+Bugs may be submitted at [https://github.com/houseabsolute/Time-Local/issues](https://github.com/houseabsolute/Time-Local/issues).

 There is a mailing list available for users of this distribution, [mailto:datetime@perl.org](mailto:datetime@perl.org).

 I am also usually active on IRC as 'autarch' on `irc://irc.perl.org`.

+# SOURCE

+The source code repository for Time-Local can be found at [https://github.com/houseabsolute/Time-Local](https://github.com/houseabsolute/Time-Local).

 # AUTHOR